jefmenegazzo/mpu-i2c-drivers-python/README.md

     masterData = mpu.readMagnetometerMaster()
 ```

-When used in Simple Mode (Master Only Mode), the magnetometer will be available on the I2C Bus with address 0x0C.
-When in Master-Slave Mode, the magnetometer will also behave as a slave, and address 0x0C will not appear on the I2C Bus, acting as an auxiliary sensor.
+When used in Simple Mode (Master Only), the magnetometer will be available on the I2C Bus with address 0x0C.
+When in Advanced Mode (Master-Slave), the magnetometer will also behave as a slave, and address 0x0C will not appear on the I2C Bus, acting as an auxiliary sensor.

 ### Reading Temperature